foundersandcoders/jwt_workshop/02_jason_web_tokens.md

-# fac10_jwt_workshop

-JSON web tokens are used to represent claims (eg.: user data) in a secure way.

 ## What is a JSON web token(JWT)?

 > A JSON web token (JWT) is a JSON object, which is a safe way to represent and transmit a set of inromation between two parties.
 The token is composed of a header, a payload and a signature.